Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Methods and Results

-The objective of parameter training is not only to get a high prediction performance, but also to recover the parameter values of the model which was originally used to generate the training sequences.
-We therefore investigated how well the trained parameter values converge to the reference parameter values.
-Figure~2 shows the average root mean square difference (RMSD) between the trained and the reference transition probabilities and the average root mean square difference between the trained and the reference emission probabilities for every training method.
-The average is taken over three training rounds, each starting with a different set of randomly chosen initial parameter values.
+Another important goal of parameter training is to recover the original parameter values of the corresponding model.
+We therefore also investigate how well the trained parameter values converge to the original parameter values, see Figures~\ref{fig:dishonest_convergence}, \ref{fig:extended_dishonest_convergence} and \ref{fig:CpG_convergence} show the average difference between the trained and known parameter values as function of the number of iterations for each training algorithm and the respective model.
+Every data point is calculated by first determining the average value of the absolute differences between the trained and known value of each emission parameter (left figures) or transition parameter (right figures) and then taking the average over the three experiments from the three-fold cross-evaluation.